boopsboops/nhamunda-checklist/nhamunda-checklist.md

 ### Introduction

 The Rio Nhamundá is a south draining river of the Guiana Shield <u>(Figure 1)</u>, located between the Uatumã-Jatapú and Trombetas rivers, and comprises the administrative border between Amazonas and Pará states of Brazil.
 The river drains directly into the Amazon, and is considered by the classification of <u>Lujan and Armbruster (2011)</u> as being one of the "southeastern rivers" of the Guiana Shield.
-Chemically, the Rio Nhamundá is of the clearwater type, being poor in sediments, dissolved minerals, and humic compounds <u>(Crampton, 2011)</u>.
+Chemically, the Rio Nhamundá is of the clearwater type, being poor in sediments, dissolved minerals, and humic compounds <u>Carvalho de Lima & Araujo-Lima</u><u>(Crampton, 2011)</u>.

 Similar to many of the other southern Guiana Shield rivers, its ichthyofauna is poorly known in comparison to the northern Brazilian Shield rivers <u>(Lujan and Armbruster, 2011)</u>, and few scientific collections appear to have been made on the river.
 Neighbouring rivers better surveyed.
 However, aquarium hobbyists have explored parts of the river in search of new discus (*Symphysodon* spp.) variants (Bleher, 2006/7), and ornamental fish collectors operate on the river (pers. obs.).